 Medication monitoring errors

 For the purposes of term selection and analysis of MedDRA-coded data, a medication monitoring error is an error that occurs in the process of monitoring the effect of the medication through clinical assessment and/or laboratory data.

-It can also refer to monitoring errors in following instructions or information pertinent to the safe use of the medication.
+It can also refer to monitoring errors in following instructions or information pertinent to the safe use of the medication, such as the specific scenario regarding the term LLT Documented hypersensitivity to administered drug in the example below.

+Example